 Health Policy and Issues in the Medical Profession:

-In some of the MMI scenarios you will be tested on your knowledge of issues within the medical profession.
-Topics could include health care costs, the Affordable Care Act and its implications, or societal public health issues.
+In some of the MMI scenarios topics could include health care costs, the Affordable Care Act and its implications, or societal public health issues.
 Common topics might include physician shortages, methods for improving the medical profession, obesity as a public health issue, legalizing drugs, the allied health professions, and integrative medicine.
 How can you prepare for this?

 Having some background knowledge and a general overview of issues within the medical profession can be helpful.
 Again, peruse the Kaiser Family Foundation’s site (see above link) to help prepare for this.
 Being able to think through the situations posed and responding with some backup knowledge is helpful.
 If you have no actual knowledge of the situation posed simply think it through and give a measured and well-reasoned response.

 Most applicants enjoy the MMI experience and find it much more interactive than the traditional interview.
-More importantly, it gives applicants more chances to do well; instead of having only one or two chances, as with the traditional format, they typically have 8-10 opportunities to showcase their attributes and skills.
+More importantly, it gives applicants more chances to do well; instead of having only one or two chances, as with the traditional format, they have more chances to showcase their attributes and skills.

 A mock interview is enormously helpful in preparing for both traditional and the MMI formats.
 If you’d like to schedule a mock interview please email me at email@example.com Good luck!